-This bill amends current law to extend the prohibition on receiving public works contracts to cooperatives when at least one member has failed to pay prevailing wages.
-Previously, this restriction applied only to contractors and subcontractors.
-The new language specifies that no contract shall be awarded to any cooperative, corporation, or partnership in which a contractor or subcontractor with a history of wage violations has an interest for a period of three years from the date of their listing.
+This bill amends current law to extend the prohibition on receiving public works contracts to cooperatives when at least one member of the cooperative has failed to pay prevailing wages.
+Previously, this prohibition applied only to contractors and subcontractors.
+The new language specifies that no contract shall be awarded to any cooperative, corporation, or partnership in which a contractor or subcontractor with a history of wage violations has an interest for a period of three years from the date of their listing as determined by the commissioner.

 Additionally, the bill provides a definition of "cooperative" as a system of collective ownership where shareholders or co-owners have a long-term proprietary interest or control over the business operations.
-The bill also clarifies the term "interest" to include various forms of involvement with the firm, corporation, or partnership, and establishes a rebuttable presumption of interest based on shared characteristics or capacities between entities.
-This legislation aims to ensure compliance with prevailing wage laws and maintain fair labor practices in public works contracts.
+It also clarifies the term "interest" to include various forms of involvement with the firm, corporation, or partnership, while excluding shares held in publicly traded corporations under certain conditions.
+The bill allows for a rebuttable presumption of interest based on shared characteristics or capacities between entities, and it establishes a process for affected parties to request a hearing if they believe the presumption is unjust.
+The act is set to take effect 90 days after enactment.

 Statutes affected: Introduced: 34:11-56.38